-Delve into the truth; find it inside The Lie.
-Rally with the palace staff as Princess Princilla stages her coup.
+Delve into the truth.
+Find it inside The Lie.
+Rally with the palace staff as Princilla stages her coup.

-With the Queen and her Consort off to visit the Queen’s sister, Princilla puts her takeover plans into play by casting her brother, Prince Aloneous, out of the palace to live among the livestock.
+With the Queen and her consort off to visit the Queen’s sister; Princilla puts her takeover plan into play by casting her brother, Prince Aloneous, out of the palace and into the stable among the livestock.

-Pick a side and grab your ringside seat to the Entitlement’s battle royale.
+Grab your ringside seat to Entitlement’s battle royale.

 Drive Home to Contentment Lane

 The 12:40 train to Bereavement rolled out of Entitlement Station on time, but without Carabella Needlepinch on board.
 The newly hired governess from Grace, teenage Joi Dyer, leaned over the lifeless nonagenarian, lying on the station café tile floor, fanning her with a menu.
 “Miss Needlepinch, come back” Joi cried “You cannot go—talk to me—please—the paramedics are on their way.”

 The Queen’s chauffeur, Ernest Crankshaft stepped in, took the menu off the girl’s hand, set it aside, and handed her a handkerchief.
 “Come, Miss Dyer” he helped her to her feet “A little fresh air will make you feel better.”